alexeymezenin/laravel-best-practices/README.md

 Avoid using View Composers and similar tools unless you really know what you're doing.
 In most cases, there is a better way to solve the problem.

+After you have done all you can to secure the application.
+One final reminder is to make sure you don't forget to set APP_DEBUG=TRUE in the .env file.
+If you leave the debug mode enabled, hackers will be able to access some private parts of your code as well as configuration information and third-party login credentials.

 [🔝 Back to contents](#contents)